 If you’re in a situation where you need a federal criminal defense lawyer, you can’t afford to waste time.
 A tremendous amount of preparation is required to develop a robust defense, and choosing trusted legal representation is vital.
 While time is of the essence, you should not be too hasty when making a decision.
 Before hiring an attorney, it’s essential to vet them to ensure they have the experience to skillfully represent you in federal court.
 Federal criminal law is not something to take lightly, and you want to be confident that the lawyer you choose is committed to fighting for the best possible resolution for your case.

-If you’re facing federal criminal charges in Dallas or anywhere in Texas, contact a federal criminal defense attorney with Saputo Law Firm to discuss your case over a free consultation.
+If you’re facing federal criminal charges in Dallas or anywhere in Texas, contact a federal criminal defense attorney with Saputo Law Firm to discuss your case over a scheduled consultation.

 7 Questions to Ask Before Hiring a Federal Criminal Defense Attorney